changseverus/Image-classification-with-scikit-learn/README.md

-# image-classification-with-scikit-learn
+# Image-classification-with-scikit-learn

-a simple example of building an image classifier with scikit-learn
+A simple example of building an image classifier with scikit-learn